Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

     -   `call.resyncOnConnect` **[boolean][11]** Whether the SDK should re-sync all call states after connecting (requires Kandy Link 4.7.1+). (optional, default `false`)
     -   `call.mediaBrokerOnly` **[boolean][11]** Whether all Calls will be anchored on the MediaBroker instead of being peer-to-peer.
 Set to true if the backend is configured for broker only mode. (optional, default `false`)
     -   `call.removeBundling` **[boolean][11]** Whether to remove a=group attributes to stop media bundling from incoming and outgoing SDP messages. (optional, default `false`)
+    -   `call.ringingFeedbackMode` **[string][8]** The mode for sending ringing feedback to the Caller ('auto', 'manual').
+           By default, feedback will be automatically sent when a call has been received.
+In 'manual' mode, the application must initiate the feedback being sent.
+See the `call.sendRingingFeedback` API for more info. (optional, default `'auto'`)

 ### config.connectivity